ldn-softdev/jtc/README.md

  **jq**'s language, which will take some time.
 Coming up with the complex queries requires it seems having a PhD in **jq**, or spending lots of time on stackoverflow and similar forums
  - `jtc` on the other hand employs only a single (but powerful) concept of the _walk-path_ (which is made only of 2 types of lexemes, each type though has several variants) which is easy to grasp.
-Also, building the walk-path a lexeme-by-lexeme and observing an immediate result facilitates a very high feasibility of attaining the desired result

 ### handling irregular JSONs:
  - **jq**: handling irregular JSONs for **jq** is not a challenge, building a query is!
 The more irregularities you need